U.S. financial regulators discuss labeling nonbank firm 'too big to fail'

 Billionaire activist investor Carl Icahn, currently advising Trump on federal regulation, had pressed AIG to become a leaner company in order to lose the SIFI designation.
 After Trump's surprise election win in November, Icahn said AIG was still undervalued, but doing better after the asset sales.
 He also said some Dodd-Frank measures went too far.

 AIG last week said in an annual filing that the label creates "considerable uncertainty" for insurers.
-(Additional reporting by Suzanne Barlyn in New York)
+(Reporting by Lisa Lambert; Additional reporting by Suzanne Barlyn in New York; Editing by Jonathan Oatis)